naveensharma8527/Stock-Management-System/README.md

 ## Learning

-- Gain excessive knowledge to make an application usining Java, JDBC, MySQL.
+- Gain excessive knowledge to make an application using Java, JDBC, MySQL.
 - Got to know selft-learning and research of the various tools and technologies.
 - Enjoyed the process of learning and creating the product.